dotlang/language/README.md

   return c1
 }
 ```
+- You can define a function which does not have a body.
+This is like an abstract method.
+`func adder(x: int, y:int)->int`
+- Function definition specifies a contract which shows input tuple and output tuple.
+If input tuple is named, you must pass a set of input or tuple with the exact same name or an unnamed tuple.
+If input is unnamed, you can pass either unnamed or named tuple.

 ###Variables
 Variables are defined using `var name : type`.
 If you assign a value to the variable, you can omit the type part (type can be implied).